Top Things to Do in Manhattan and the Flint Hills

 Trail Days Cafe and Museum In an 1861 stone home in Council Grove, savor from-scratch meals of bison pot roast and schnitzel with sides of history. traildayscafeandmuseum.org

 Varsity Donuts Visit Manhattan’s sweetest spot during the day for maple bars and bike rentals, or stop by the late-night food truck for bacon bomb fritters. varsitydonuts.com

 Bluemont Hotel The Manhattan hotel gives nods to adjacent Kansas State University with its royal purple color scheme and KSU memorabilia. bluemonthotel.com

-Historic Elgin Hotel The three-story limestone hotel in Marion features 12 suites, some with multiple bedrooms, and a three-course breakfast. historicelginhotel.com
+Historic Elgin Hotel The three-story 1886 limestone hotel in Marion features 12 suites and a gourmet three-course breakfast. historicelginhotel.com

 Prairiewood Retreat and Preserve Perfect for special events and overnights, the resort’s luxury guest houses sit on 400 acres of prairie near Manhattan. prairiewood.com

 For information visitmanhattanks.org